 Do they really believe gardeners are going to do these calculations?

-Stop Buying Useless Products
+Stop Buying Unnecessary Products

 What really bothers me about such products is that they are damaging the environment.
 The product needs to be manufactured, packaged, and shipped around the country – probably half way around the world.
 That all takes resources including oil.
 In the process it adds pollution to the environment and increases global warming.
+You will use it once, and store it in the shed.

 If you care about the environment – don’t buy the Sunlight Calculator.